LinkedIn Post Size and Image Dimensions for Every Format in 2026

-Check LinkedIn image sizes and dimensions for every post type in one place.
-Profile photos, banners, post images, carousels, video thumbnails, company pages, and ad formats.
-Always up to date for 2026.
+Every LinkedIn post size and image dimension you need, in one place.
+Feed posts, carousels, videos, profile photos, banners, company pages, and ad formats - always up to date for 2026.

 Profile Image Sizes